wshon/madedit-mod/README.txt

 1. Replace the ugly code with wxSingleInstanceChecker for singleton check(Todo)
 2. Embed minimized Python as Macro language(Only MS Windows supported currently)[Tools->Macros]
-3. Improve behaviour of Search and SearchInFiles
+3. Improve behavior of Search and SearchInFiles
 4. Show search results on status bar
 5. Recoding and Playback(Todo)
 6. Save script/connected with shortcut(?)(Todo)